Raffles Institution: Raffles Institution Prefectorial Board (Year 1-4)

+The prefects go through a 2-day, 1 night Prefects’ Camp, spearheaded by the newly elected Executive Committee, where newly elected prefects bond over activities such as dragon boating, escape room and etc. They are then invested into the board during the Promethean Leadership Investitutre.

+The Executive Committee is led by a Head Prefect, Deputy Head Prefect, Spirits Branch Head, Outreach Branch Head, Standards Branch Head.

 Students' Council (Year 5-6)

 The Students' Council of the Years 5-6 section is divided into a total of eight departments, namely the Welfare Department, the Communications Department, the CCA Department and five House Directorates, which form the EXCO for each of the five houses.
 Each councillor also takes up one or two of the six functions, which are college events organised by the council: National Day, Teachers' Day, Grad Night, Open House, Orientation and Council Camp.

 Members of the Students' Council are selected through a college-wide election process.
 Each batch undergoes a rigorous selection process, which culminates in the Council Investiture.
 The Students' Council is headed by a President, who is assisted by his/her executive committee consisting of two vice-presidents, two Secretaries, the three Heads of Departments and the five House Captains.
-As of May 2022, the school is served by the 42nd batch of Student Councillors.
+As of October 2024, the school is served by the 44th batch of Student Councillors.